SiriShultz/sitelinks/Customer-Personality-Analysis/README.md

             && Customers[Age] < 100
      )
 # Average Seniority
-Create a measure to calculate the average seniority by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the average seniority by filter only the customers that has income less than $200,000 and less than 100 years old.

     AvgSeniority =
     CALCULATE (